ascv/HyperLogLog/README.md

 393810339
 ```

 HyperLogLogs can be merged.
-This is done by taking the maximum value of the
+This is done by taking the maximum value of their
 respective registers:
 ```
 >>> red = HyperLogLog(k=4)